 Different systems can have a different number of wires.

-The chances are high that you’re going to have a 7-wire thermostat, in case you have a heat pump or a system that controls your home’s humidity or ventilation.
+The chances are high that you’re going to have a 7-wire thermostat, if you have a heat pump or a system that controls your home’s humidity or ventilation.

 Heat pumps need a wire to control the reversing valve and one to control auxiliary heat.